JohnGrime/MolecularUtilities/Programs/README.md

 * [Superpose](#Superpose)
 * [UnwrapTrajectory](#UnwrapTrajectory)

 ## <a name="AxisAlign"></a> AxisAlign

-Align major molecular axes of a PDB structure to the specified Cartesian axes.
-Supports alignment on a filtered subset of particles.
+This program will align the molecular axes of a PDB structure to the specified Cartesian axes, with the option to use only a filtred subset of the particles in the calculation of the molecular axes.

+This functionality is useful for visualization, and aligned molecules are useful for e.g. building up complicated molecular systems with specific initial conditions.

 Running the program with no command line options revelas a brief user guide: